sywang-20/I2P/Data Biography.md

 ---
 ### 5.What useful information is it missing?

 More detailed information about rental is missing.
-For example, the data should include deposit, cancellation policy, cleaning fee, whether guests’ photos and phone number are required.
+For example, the data should include deposit, cancellation policy, cleaning fee, whether guests’ photos and phone numbers are required.
 Besides, some columns lack many values such as host_response_rate, host_acceptance_rate.
-But these information is useful when analyze whether the host influence the guests’ decision.
+But these information is useful when analyzing whether the host influence the guests’ decision.

 ---